notEthan/oauthenticator/README.md

 OAuthenticator::SignedRequest.including_config(AwesomeOAuthConfig).new(request_attrs)
 ```

-See the documentation of OAuthenticator::SignedRequest for how the class is used, once it includes the methods
+See the documentation of {OAuthenticator::SignedRequest} for how the class is used, once it includes the
-it needs to function.
+methods it needs to function.

 ### OAuth Request Body Hash